bitovi/academy/src/react-native/11-navigation/navigation.md

 In this section, you will:

-- Understand why navigation is important
+- Understand why navigation is important.
-- Be introduced to deep linking
-- Understand the navigation lifecycle
+- Understand the navigation lifecycle.
-- Implement a bottom tab navigation pattern
+- Implement a bottom tab navigation pattern.
-- Learn about the difference between stack and native stack navigation
+- Learn about the difference between stack and native stack navigation.
-- Implement a stack navigation pattern
+- Implement a stack navigation pattern.

 ## Objective 1: Using React Native bottom tab navigation